- What we do

 The results menu provides diagrams and summaries of the total faecal waste flows and also of faecal sludge flows separately.
 It also gives a scorecard overview and an overview of the facilities and volumes produced.

 Where has it been used?

-So far the tool has been applied in four cities in Indonesia, India and Cambodia as part of the development and field testing process.
+So far the tool has been applied in four cities in Asia: Indonesia, India and Cambodia and two in Africa: Burkina Faso and Zimbabwe, as part of the development and field testing process.
 The whole rapid assessment can be carried out within ten days including the visual reporting.
 While the tool can be used by everyone - with some orientation - it is still being refined through testing in other locations.

 The faecal waste flow calculator:

 - is a tool for engineers, planners and decision makers to get a better understanding of the current situation in a city

 - calculates current and future faecal waste flows on the basis of current population and future predictions

 - provides insight where and how much faecal waste is lost along the sanitation service chain

 - provides the basis for setting sanitation priorities and developing scenarios

 It does not, however, assess public health risks, nor is it a precise scientific analytical tool.